j-g00da/mousefood/BREAKING-CHANGES.md

 ## Summary

 - [v0.3.0](#v030---unreleased) - unreleased
+  - Feature `simulator` is removed, an example crate was added in the workspace instead
   - Type of `EmbeddedBackendConfig::font_bold` is now `Option<MonoFont<'static>>`
   - `EmbeddedBackendConfig` now requires providing `font_italic`
   - `ratatui` is no longer re-exported